 Now I’ll turn on the electronic shutter, which Sony calls Silent Shooting on this camera.

 There is no change in the histogram.
-This was not the cane in the a7RII.
+This was not the case in the a7RII.
 In that camera, the precision in Silent Shutter mode was 12 bits.
 Nice going, Sony.

 Now, using EFCS again and SS, but with compression on: